loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 declared later on in a register as opposed to one declared early.
 To combat this, an efficient compiler should move variables back onto the stack (a process often called spilling) when they are not used, and back into registers when they are.
-Doing this efficently can prove difficult because the compiler should try to minimize the amount of spilling needed, and this has in fact been proven to be NP-complete @RegisterAllocationbouchez2006register.
+Doing this efficiently can prove difficult because the compiler should try to minimize the amount of spilling needed, and this has in fact been proven to be NP-complete @RegisterAllocationbouchez2006register.
 This was not implemented for #ln because it was deemed an optimization, that while interesting, not something we would have the time to